CephalofairGames/bnb-rules/index.md

 ### Monsters

 - Each round, an action is rolled for each type of monster on the map.
 All monsters of a single type will use the same rolled action.

+> - An elite monster takes two turns each round, performing the abilities of its two rolled actions separately at their own positions in the initiative order.

 - A monster only performs the abilities listed on its rolled action for the round.
 - A monster does not apply any active bonuses from its rolled action until its turn.
 - If a monster cannot find an attack hex, it will not move.